USING IRONBARCODE

 How to Generate Code 128 barcode in C#: Figure 1 - Outputted barcode from the previous code

-This code now can be read using a barcode reading device.
+This code can now be read using a barcode reading device.

-Now, Let's resize our barcode.
+Now, let's resize our barcode.

 Resize Barcode